-Timber trees put their energy into growing up to the canopy, but orchard trees, selected to be short and spreading, put their energy into nut production.
+Timber trees put their energy into growing up to the canopy.
+Orchard trees, on the other hand, selected to be short and spreading, put their energy into the production of nuts.
 Here’s a sampling of nut varieties and their characteristics to help you choose the right nut trees to grow on your farm.

 The almond is related to apples, pears and peaches—the fuzzy almond hull even looks like an unripe peach.
 Extremely early blooming makes almonds susceptible to killing frosts.
 They do best in a hot, dry climate, such as California’s Great Central Valley.
 Almond trees produce nuts in about five years and can reach about 25 feet tall.
 They must have two cultivars for cross-pollination and are pollinated by Honey bees.